-Aruba's trademark: the Divi Divi or watapana tree
+Aruba's trademark: the Divi Divi or Watapana tree.

-An interesting observation is that attempts to plant this tree in other parts of the world have proved futile - it seems the Divi Divi is most comfortable in Aruba!
+Interesting fact: Attempts to plant this tree in other parts of the world have proved futile - it seems the Divi Divi is most comfortable in Aruba!

-Aruba's dry climate is home to large Mondis (forests of cacti)
+Aruba's dry climate is home to large Mondis (forests of cacti).

 Despite its arid climate, Aruba has a large array of horticulture.
 One example is the Magdalena, similar in foliage and flower to the Impatiens found in the Eastern US, but which survive with very little water.
 Their purple and white flowers blossom all year round, providing natural decoration both along sidewalks and roadsides and also in the most looked-after gardens.